dominikrys/dominikrys.github.io/content/posts/compiling-chip8-to-wasm/index.md

 The AudioContext was not allowed to start.
 It must be resumed (or created) after a user gesture on the page. https://goo.gl/7K7WLu
 ```

-For the time being, I decided to get rid of the audio handling code and sort it out later.
+For the time being, I decided to get rid of the audio handling code and sort this out later.

 ## Emscripten loops

 To get the screen buffer to update and not freeze the tab, I had to change the current loop that my current emulator runs on into an [Emscripten loop](https://emscripten.org/docs/porting/emscripten-runtime-environment.html#browser-main-loop).
-The reasoning for this is that the web browser event model uses co-operative multitasking, so each event gets a turn to run and has to return control to the browser.
-My code was blocking and never gave control back to the browser, which is why the tab froze and the display didn't update.
+This is because the web browser event model uses co-operative multitasking, so each event gets a turn to run and has to return control to the browser.
+My code was blocking and never gave control back to the browser, so the tab froze and the display didn't update.

 After a quick Google looking for some real-world examples on how to write an Emscripten loop, I found [James MacKenzie's blog](https://www.jamesfmackenzie.com/2019/12/03/webassembly-emscripten-loops/) which has been a huge help on getting this to work.